Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation

 As we will discuss in the next section, our objective is not to replace other post-processors like LSD or OSD with the diversity decoder if the same accuracy cannot be warranted only with BP-based decoders \cite{crest2024blindnesspropertyminsumdecoding}, but rather to minimize the number of calls, as we will demonstrate later.

-The results presented here are just a preliminary approximation; further analysis is needed to optimize these quantization schemes, which will play a crucial role when we transition to FPGA or ASIC implementations as quantum systems scale up and more efficient solutions are sought.
+The results presented here are just a preliminary approximation; further analysis is needed to optimize these quantization schemes, which will play an essential role when we transition to FPGA or ASIC implementations as quantum systems scale up and more efficient solutions are sought.